 Buying travel insurance before leaving on vacation is vitally important.
 Whatever your destination, travel insurance will be your best ally in the event of a medical emergency and having it will allow you to travel with peace of mind.
-To protect yourself with the best available coverage and make an informed choice, here are some mistakes to avoid when purchasing travel insurance.
+To protect yourself with the best available coverage and make an informed choice, avoid these common mistakes when purchasing travel insurance.

 - Buying based on price instead of coverage

 Before making a purchase, find out what is covered by each travel insurance plan.
 Pay close attention to the applicable reimbursement amounts or deductibles (i.e., the amount you must pay out of your own pocket in the event of a claim), and make sure you understand what is covered and what is not.
-Cheaper insurance plans may leave you unprotected if they don't fit your needs or travel plans.
+Cheaper insurance plans may not fit your needs or travel plans.

 - Not disclosing your true state of health